top of page

 We, the undersigned residents of Washington State, call on the Department of Natural Resources (DNR) to enact a temporary moratorium on logging of legacy forests in Blanchard State Forest, while the agency works to explore other management alternatives.*

-These old legacy forests naturally regenerated after they were selectively logged in the early 1900’s, and represent the oldest and most biologically diverse lowland forests in the county.
+These native legacy forests naturally regenerated after they were selectively logged in the early 1900’s, and represent the oldest and most biologically diverse lowland forests in the county.
 They are an important part of our natural heritage, and may function as ecological "lifeboats" for sensitive plant and wildlife species, and hundreds of lesser-known species of insects, lichens, bryophytes, mushrooms, and other fungi.

 While a Natural Resource Conservation Area (NRCA) conserves 1,600 acres of Blanchard State Forest's core, large sections of nearby legacy forest habitat remain unprotected.
 Walk through these forests, and you will find they contain multiple canopy layers, composed of a wide variety of trees of different sizes.
 Gaps in the overstory canopy allow sunlight to reach the forest floor, creating a complex mosaic of different plant communities composed of a diverse array of small trees, shrubs and wildflowers.
 Standing dead trees and logs provide critical nesting habitat for small mammals, and countless other forms of life.